 DeFazio is the representative for Oregon’s 4th congressional district (view map) and is a Democrat.
 He has served since Jan 6, 1987.
 DeFazio is next up for reelection in 2022 and serves until Jan 3, 2023.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-DeFazio is shown as a purple triangle. (analysis methodology)
+DeFazio is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Peter DeFazio sits on the following committees:

 DeFazio was the primary sponsor of 27 bills that were enacted.
 The most recent include:

 - H.R.
 1418 (116th): Competitive Health Insurance Reform Act of 2020

 - H.R.
 8408 (116th): Aircraft Certification Reform and Accountability Act

 - H.R.
 8504 (116th): Payroll Support Program Extension Act

 - H.R.
 7575 (116th): Water Resources Development Act of 2020